Close Menu

 The first thing I noticed when starting Metal Gear Solid Delta: Snake Eater is how smooth everything moves at 60 stable frames per second.
 I played the original back in the day on PlayStation 2, and the difference is brutal.
 That version already seemed advanced for its time, but here the jungle feels much more real: dynamic lighting completely changes the atmosphere, sun rays passing through the treetops or rain hitting the vegetation achieve an immersion that we could only imagine before.

 I was also surprised by the level of detail in Snake.
-Now it’s not just a more defined model: his clothing gets worn out, wounds leave permanent marks, and facial expressions add realism that intensifies every scene.
-Yes, it’s true that in some moments the environment textures aren’t at the expected level for a remake of this magnitude, but even so, the overall visual power doesn’t clash with current standards.
+Now it’s not just a more defined model: his clothing gets worn out, wounds leave permanent marks, and facial expressions add a realism that intensifies every scene.
+Yes, it’s true that in some moments the textures of the environment are not at the expected level for a remake of this magnitude, but even so, the overall visual power does not clash with current standards.

 Video Analysis